 Experience the luxury of the Sindile Shamwari tented camp in the 27 square miles (70 sq km) of the Shamwari Private Game Reserve.
-Enjoy the views of the Bushman's River, savannah, and thicket rolling into the distance.
+Enjoy the views of the Bushman's River, savanna, and thicket rolling into the distance.
 Nine private tents have a deck, heated plunge pool, king-size bed and lounge, and indoor and outdoor showers.
-The main area has a lounge, dining room, and bar with fireplaces, deck, firepit, boma, spa, and gift shop.
+The main area has a lounge, dining room, and bar with fireplaces, a deck, a firepit, a boma, a spa, and a gift shop.

 Meals come with expansive views, whether in the form of buffet breakfasts and lunches, high tea, or evening meals.
-These are à la carte or a barbeque around the fire pit.
+These are à la carte or a barbecue around the fire pit.